shreyanshu09/FOREST-FIRE-ALERT-AND-SMART-VILLAGE/README.md

 # FOREST-FIRE-ALERT-AND-SMART-VILLAGE

-Arduino Based project which consist of different sensor to protect the forest from fire and also a smart village
+Arduino Based project which consists of a different sensor to protect the forest from fire and also a smart village.